rpi-virtuell/rw-social-learner/readme.txt

 === Social Learner ===
-Contributors: BuddyBoss
-Requires at least: 3.8
+Contributors: BuddyBoss, Joachim Happel, rpi-virtuell Requires at least: 3.8
 Tested up to: 4.4.2
-Version: 1.1.0
+Version: 1.1.1
 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

 == Description ==

-A child theme for the Boss theme, designed to be used in conjunction with our Boss for LearnDash and Boss for Sensei plugins.
+A child theme for the Boss theme, designed to be used in conjunction with Boss for LearnDash plugins.

 == Installation ==